Killkase42/Metal-melting-Furnace/README.md

 An additional requirement of this project was to use as basic materials as practical.
 This was done to reduce the project's cost in addition to provide knowledge of material properties and working techniques.
 # First Prototype
 The first prototype was a forced-air charcoal-burning furnace made in the ground.
 It had to be destroyed before this log was written, so only drawings are available.
 The reason such a setup was considered was for its ease of construction; it was a proof-of-concept.
-The plan comprised an insulating earthen cavity, a fire fed by wood or charcoal, and a blower that supplied the fuel with sufficient oxygen to burn as hot as possible.
+The plan comprised an insulating earthen cavity, a fire fed by wood or charcoal that lay around the brick that held the crucible, and a hole for a blower (shop vac in reverse) that supplied the fuel with sufficient oxygen to burn as hot as possible.

 Advantages
 - Able to melt aluminum